 Origin and Distribution

 The ruby barb originates from Sri Lanka, where it was once plentiful in the forest streams in the upper elevations of the Kelani and Niwala river basins.
-This native habitat is composed of dense vegetation and slowly moving waters, which are cooler than many tropical areas.
+This native habitat is composed of dense vegetation and slow-moving waters, which are cooler than many tropical areas.
 The water in these streams is soft and acidic, and the river beds are composed of sand or fine gravel.
 Detritus and algae are the primary foods of the ruby barb in its natural habitat.

 Unfortunately, populations have greatly diminished due to over-catching by those selling them for export in the aquarium trade.
 Rapid deforestation has also eliminated much of the original habitat of these beautiful fish.
 At one point they were on the brink of extinction but now have rebounded a bit.
 With proper conservation methods, they may remain as a viable population in the wild for generations to come.

-Currently, export of wild-caught ruby barbs from Sri Lanka is prohibited.
+Currently, the export of wild-caught ruby barbs from Sri Lanka is prohibited.
 All specimens sold in the aquarium trade are commercially bred, either in Sri Lanka or a number of other countries that commercially breed aquarium fish.
 This commercial breeding has resulted in the creation of a variety of new color and fin variations of the ruby barb.

 Colors and Markings

-Possessing a pointed head, high back, and deep body, the ruby barb is similar in body type to other banded barbs, such as the tiger barb.
+Possessing a pointed head, high back, and deep body; the ruby barb is similar in body type to other banded barbs, such as the tiger barb.
 Three wide black bands run vertically through the body.
 In young fish, the body is pale yellow to yellow-gray.
 As the fish matures, the head becomes purple-red in color.
 In males, the entire body assumes this deep red color when they attain breeding age.

 The entire dorsal fin will become deep black in males, while only the base of the dorsal becomes dark in females.
 Likewise, in males, the pelvic and anal fins will be black or red-black.
 In females, these fins will be far paler in color.
 Both sexes will pale in color when stressed, frightened, or are suffering from a disease or poor care.
 It is quite common for specimens in pet shops to appear washed out, then regain their bright coloration when taken to a quieter environment at home.